tbedford/Website-Test/source/articles/learning-javascript.md

 browser JavaScript, or at least code running on a JavaScript engine in the browser, is the way to go.

-I actually found working with JavaScript and the HTML 5 Canvas great fun.
+I actually found working with JavaScript and the HTMLß5 Canvas great fun.
 I would like to see young coders taking this approach on the basis that JavaScript running in the browser gives you instant gratification.
 You can see colours, and objects and it's all good.